Some people don't like change, but you need to embrace change if the alternative is disaster."Elon Musk, CEO, Tesla, Inc.

 Managing Change with a Mobile Digital Communications Channel

 Automotive companies have been using internal social networks for years in an effort to improve knowledge-exchange and learning, but all too often these tools were used by just a fraction of all employees.
-Mobile digital communication tools, on the other hand, are designed to reach everyone.
+Digital communication tools, like employee communication apps or modern intranets on the other hand, are designed to reach everyone.
 This is essential.
 In order to be effective, strategies for dealing with change must be shared among all employees who—independent of their specific functions or location—will themselves become empowered to take part in the open exchange of information and opinion.

 The resulting web of social networks will feature horizontal links that stretch across functional and geographic boundaries as well as vertical relationships that transcend hierarchies, for example in mentoring and teaching relationships.
 They will also foster informal bonds based on mutual interests and concerns.